oconnor663/jacko.io/posts/async_one.md

 [Chapter 20]: https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html

-[^books]: If you're the sort of programmer who doesn't like learning new
+[^books]: If you're the sort of programmer who doesn't like learning languages
-    languages from books, consider [this advice from Bryan Cantrill][advice], who's just like you: "With Rust, you need to _learn_ it&hellip;buy the book, sit down, read the book in a quiet place&hellip;Rust rewards that."
+    from books, consider [this advice from Bryan Cantrill][advice], who's just like you: "With Rust, you need to _learn_ it&hellip;buy the book, sit down, read the book in a quiet place&hellip;Rust rewards that."

 [advice]: https://youtu.be/HgtRAbE1nBM?t=3913

-Most of our async examples will use the [Tokio async "runtime"][Tokio].[^more_than_one] You could say that the goal of this series is to give us lots of practical intuition about what an async runtime is and what it does.
+Most of our async examples will use the [Tokio] async "runtime".[^more_than_one] Once we understand futures and tasks, it'll be easier to talk about what a runtime is and what it does.
+For now, it's a library we use in our async programs.

 [Tokio]: https://tokio.rs/

 [^more_than_one]: There are several async runtimes available in Rust, but the
     differences between them aren't important for this series.
 Tokio is the most popular and the most widely supported, so it's a good default.

+Let's get started by doing more than one thing at a time with threads.
+This will go smoothly at first, but soon we'll run into trouble.

 ## Threads